Tooth Brushing and Tongue Cleaning

 The Importance of Brushing the Tongue

 Brushing teeth to get rid of bad breath constitutes 1/3 of odor removal.
 However, brushing the tongue, especially the most protruding part of the tongue, from back to front with a toothbrush or tongue brush (for example, Peak Essentials The Original TUNG Brush Professional or Dentek Orabrush Tongue Cleaner, etc.) and brushing the tongue softly and without hurting it constitutes almost half of the removal of bad breath.
 Brushing the tongue can make you nauseous in the first few days, but over time we will get used to tolerating it.
-The most important thing is that we do not forget to brush the tongue every time we brush our teeth.
-As a result, adequate tooth brushing and tongue cleaning together almost solves the bad breath problems.
+The most important thing is that we do not forget to brush our tongue every time we brush our teeth.
+As a result, adequate tooth brushing and tongue cleaning together almost solve the bad breath problems.

 References